Lingenfelter/TrackMaster/README.md

 * Python-dotenv - [GitHub](https://github.com/theskumar/python-dotenv) and [PyPi](https://pypi.org/project/python-dotenv/)

 ## Running Instructions
+1. Download the required packages
+2. Update the .env file with your [AudD API key](https://audd.io)
-1. Plug-in record player into your computer
+3. Plug-in record player into your computer
-2. Run main.py file
+4. Run main.py file
-3. Adjust the save directory and any settings
+5. Adjust the save directory and any settings
-4. Press 'Record' button
+6. Press 'Record' button
-5. Start playing your record like normal
+7. Start playing your record like normal
-6. Press 'Stop Recording' when finished
+8. Press 'Stop Recording' when finished